yakovdan/ManiFestOnMnist/README.md

 Create a conda environment: *conda env create -f environment.yaml*

 ## Running the code
 If not already activated, activate the environment.
-Change directory to the git clone directory
+Change directory to the git clone directory.
 Run: *python MultiClassMNIST.py*

 if VISUALIZE is true, illustrative figures will be saved to disk. score_{percentile}.png contains the ManiFest score vector for the particular chosen percentile as scale factor